Oceanusity/data_recording-in-inflab/README.md

 example allrate:it has one parameter as the output of the download speed data and it will calculate all the the download speed
-                in the directory by measuring the size of every document python allrate.py downloaddata.txt example clean:it has one parameter for some special directory.usually used when debuging python clean.py ./tmp/bb
+                in the directory by measuring the size of every document python allrate.py downloaddata.txt example clean_specially:it has one parameter .usually used when debuging and delete the .download document python clean.py ./tmp/bb